 - Demonstration of the traditional tea ceremony

 - Practice how to hold and drink from the tea bowl

-- Step 1: Please reserve via this page.
-We will send you a confirmation email.
+- Step 1: Book your reservation on this page!
+We will send you a confirmation email within the day.

 - Step 2: We will email you a link to the online video call 24 hours prior to your meeting.
 Just click on the link at your reserved time slot and enjoy the experience!

 - Or send us an email at email@example.com with the title: Online Reservation.
 We get back to you within 12 hours.

 * Please always reserve at least 24 hours in advance.

 * Feel free to share the zoom link with immediate friends and family but not publicly.

 * We ask for your cooperation to avoid recording the zoom session in full.

 Reservable time slots are in Japanese Standard Time.